 Education and Experience

-Master’s Degree, NATA-BOC certification, license from the Kentucky Board of Medical Licensure, and at least one year of clinical experience that is directly related to the job functions above are required.
+Master’s Degree, NATA-BOC certification, license from the Kentucky Board of Medical Licensure.

 Knowledge and Skills